terra-campaigns/unsettled/index.md

 ![](https://i.imgur.com/jrDqZJV.png)

 People settle in villages and towns.
 They bring order to their lives and surroundings.
 Strict hierarchy and rules apply.
 This pleases ***Law***.

 Dark places spread and fold and coil unto themselves.
-Like an ever growing virus.
+Like an ever-growing virus.
 They make the impermanent.
 This pleases ***Chaos***.

 ***Law*** and ***Chaos*** hate each other destructively.
 They can only act on their hate through their acolytes.

 You led a normal life.
 Not anymore.
 You are now ***unsettled***.

 ---